-Two Cape Breton University (CBU) researchers have recently been awarded prestigious Tier 2 Canada Research Chairs (CRC) by the Government of Canada.
+Two Cape Breton University (CBU) researchers have recently been awarded prestigious Tier 2 Canada Research Chairs (CRC).

 Dr. Lachlan MacKinnon, Assistant Professor, History has been named a Tier 2 Canada CRC in Post-Industrial Communities and Dr. Bettina Callary, Associate Professor, Community Studies has been named a Tier 2 CRC in Sport Coaching and Adult Learning.
 Tier 2 Chairs are awarded to exceptional emerging researchers, acknowledged by their peers as demonstrating the potential to lead in their field.